lukebrit27/surv-cloud/docs/Whitepaper.md

 ![localgetpods](img/12-local-pods.png)

-To access the UI of the application, we need to connect to the service associated with the `gui-dash` deployment. minikube provides the command `minikube service` to this, it returns a URL that can be used to connect to a service.
+To access the UI of the application, we need to connect to the service associated with the `gui-dash` deployment. minikube provides the command `minikube service` to do this, it returns a URL that can be used to connect to a service.
 See the command in action below:

 ![localgetservices](img/11-local-services.png)